Murder of Matthew Burns: Background

-Dispute with the IRA
+Dispute with the Real IRA

-Between late 1999 and early 2000, he became involved with a dispute against local members of the Provisional Irish Republican Army (IRA), including its commander.
-This is believed to have led to an incident where the IRA commander led a group of seven men to administer a punishment beating on Burns in John F. Kennedy Park.
+Between late 1999 and early 2000, he became involved with a dispute against local members of the Real Irish Republican Army (RIRA), including its commander.
+This is believed to have led to an incident where the Real IRA commander led a group of seven men to administer a punishment beating on Burns in John F. Kennedy Park.
 According to an article in the Irish Independent:

 Burns was afterwards the subject of a booby-trap bomb placed on his car at the house of the mother of his girlfriend.
 While Burns was uninjured, his pregnant girlfriend received a leg injury.
 She later gave birth to the couple's only child.